LightGrand/lightgrandflake/README.md

 Usage
 -----

-The function NewSonyflake creates a new Sonyflake instance.
+The function NewLightGrandflake creates a new LightGrandflake instance.

 ```go
 func NewSonyflake(st Settings) *Sonyflake
 ```

-You can configure Sonyflake by the struct Settings:
+You can configure LightGrandflake by the struct Settings:

 ```go
 type Settings struct {